-Whether you are scuba certified or an avid snorkeler, Open water level one or Open water instructor, if you are up for it to brave the cold temperatures False Bay caters for anyone!
+Whether you are scuba certified or an avid snorkeler, if you are up to brave the cold temperatures False Bay caters for anyone!
 In this blog post I am going to do a break down on the most popular dive sites in False Bay!

 False Bay Kelp Forest

 My personal favorite, a marine protected area located in Millers point that bursts with life!
 You can access the kelp forest by shore or by boat.
 With a maximum depth of 12 meters you can see down to the bottom from the surface.
 The magic of this forest is when you descend on a scuba dive and you look up.
 You are dwarfed by the kelp branches swishing and swooshing with the surge, it’s almost as if they bend down to greet you, and welcome you on your dive.

 This is home to the pre-historic 7 gill cow sharks, sharks that haven’t evolved since the dinosaur ages!
 As you look through all of the strands of kelp you will see a shadow approaching you slowly and passing you closely but gracefully only for you to realize that they have very poor eye sight and they actually can’t see you very well!

 When you look closely into the nooks and crannies of the forest you will see various species of smaller sharks.
 These include the striped pyjama shark, leopard sharks, shy sharks and spotted gully sharks.
 The sharks are not all there is to see, you can find octopus, skates, anemones of all colors, a big diversity of fish life, abalones, and nudibrach.